carterexp/rally-blade/README.md

 Basic attacks have a shorter range, though they can be used quickly.

 Air slashes take a while to come out, but are projectiles.
 They have a longer cooldown.
-They deal less damage than the basic attack.
+They deal less damage than the basic attack*.

 Parry lasts for a short amount of time, but nullifies basic attacks and air slashes, and has a short cooldown.